connectomicslab/connectomemapper3/paper/paper.md

   job to automatically process all data with the BIDS App.

 \textbf{Outputs ready to be consumed in the BIDS ecosystem.}
-CMP3 outputs follow as close as possible the BIDS Derivatives specifications, which facilitates the sharing of the derivatives in the BIDS App ecosystem, and allows the user to easily retrieve any of the files generated by CMP3 with tools of the BIDS ecosystem such as pybids [@Yarkoni:2019].
+CMP3 outputs follow the BIDS Derivatives specifications wherever possible, which facilitates the sharing of the derivatives in the BIDS App ecosystem, and allows the user to easily retrieve any of the files generated by CMP3 with tools of the BIDS ecosystem such as pybids [@Yarkoni:2019].